luxfi/docs/docs/quickstart/multisig-utxos-with-luxjs.md

 exportXP()
 ```

-Run this file using `node examples/exportXP.js`, see the txID in the output, and look for it in the [Fuji explorer](https://explorer-xp.lux-test.network/blockchain/2JVSBoinj9C2J33VntvzYtVJNZdN2NKiwwKjcumHUWEb5DbBrm).
+Run this file using `node examples/exportXP.js`, see the txID in the output, and look for it in the [Testnet explorer](https://explorer-xp.lux-test.network/blockchain/2JVSBoinj9C2J33VntvzYtVJNZdN2NKiwwKjcumHUWEb5DbBrm).

 ![](/img/multisig-utxos-4.jpeg)